In order to ensure the health and safety of our guests and our plant collection, we ask everyone to follow a few simple rules.

 Garden Shuttle: The Garden offers a shuttle service run by our volunteers.
 The shuttle provides pick up and drop off at select locations throughout the Garden.
 Shuttle service varies based on driver availability.
 Visitors can confirm shuttle service on the day of the visit by using the “Contact Us” option and select “Visitor Services” or call (760) 436-3036 x 231 before arriving or once on site.
 Foldable mobility aids such as walkers and manual wheelchairs can be loaded onto the shuttle.

+This policy does not apply to trained Service Animals as defined by the Americans With Disabilities Act (ADA).
 Only service animals, as defined by the Americans With Disabilities Act (ADA), are welcome in the Garden.
 A service animal is defined as “a dog that has been individually trained to do work or perform tasks for an individual with a disability.
 The task(s) performed by the dog must be directly related to the person’s disability.
 Service animals must be harnessed, leashed or tethered while in public places unless these devices interfere with the service animal’s work or the individual’s disability prevents using these devices.
 If a service animal is out of control and the handler does not take effective action to control it, staff may request that the animal be removed from the premises.”
 Emotional support, therapy, comfort or companion animals are not considered service animals under the ADA.

 California state law prohibits leaving animals in any unattended motor vehicle that endangers their health or well-being.
 SDBG will expel all violators and report them to the authorities.